sebleier/django-redis-cache/README.rst

 X.Y.Z
 -----

-* Adds testing for Python 3.7 (no code changes required).
+* Adds testing for Django 2.2 and Python 3.7 (no code changes required).

 1.8.0
 -----